quatico-solutions/websmith/docs/write-your-own-addon.md

 >
 > Use a `Transformer` addon, when you want to change what existing code does!
 >
-> Use a `TargetPostTransformer` addon, when you want to execute an operation for a target as a whole with the transformed state.
+> Use a `ResultProcessor` addon, when you want to execute an operation for a target as a whole with the transformed state.

 ### Generator